 There are a set of functions that come with

 R when you download it.
 These are called

 base R functions.
 Other functions are add-ons to base

 R. These functions can be loaded by

-- Writing our own functions.
+- Writing your own functions.

-Functions that return values
+Functions that Return Values

 sqrt() function is an example of a

 base R function.
 The input (the argument) is a number, and the return value (the output) is the square root of that number.
 Executing a function (‘running it’) is called calling the function.
 An example of a function call is: